2i2c-org/infrastructure/docs/howto/features/cloud-access.md

 to a particular [AWS IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).
-All pods using the Kubernetes Service Account (user's jupyter notebook pods as well as dask worker pods) will have the permissions assigned to the Google Cloud Service Account.
+All pods using the Kubernetes Service Account (user's jupyter notebook pods as well as dask worker pods) will have the permissions assigned to the AWS IAM Role.
-This Google Cloud Service Account is managed via terraform.
+This AWS IAM Role is managed via terraform.

-On

 (howto:features:cloud-access:access-perms)=
 ## Enabling specific cloud access permissions